 CREATE OR REPLACE PACKAGE emp_package IS PROCEDURE update_salary(p_emp_id NUMBER, p_salary NUMBER); FUNCTION get_employee_name(p_emp_id NUMBER) RETURN VARCHAR2; END emp_package; / |

-This example demonstrates using of variables, loops, and output statements in PLSQL to compute the factorial of a number.
+This example demonstrates the use of variables, loops, and output statements in PLSQL to compute the factorial of a number.

-In this PL SQL tutorial, we covered the basics like data types, primary keys, and loops.
+In conclusion, In this PLSQL tutorial, we covered the basics like data types, primary keys, and loops.
 We also looked at advanced topics such as cursors, collections, exception handling, dynamic SQL, bulk operations, and packages.
 With practical examples and simple explanations, this PLSQL tutorial helps beginners learn to write strong PLSQL code.
 By practicing these concepts, you can build powerful database applications that manage large amounts of data and complex rules in Oracle databases.
-So, keep learning and exploring to master PLSQL and use its features in your projects fully.
+So, keep learning and exploring to fully master PLSQL and use its features in your projects.

 Ans.
 SQL (Structured Query Language) is used to communicate with and manipulate databases, while PLSQL adds procedural constructs to SQL, allowing for more complex processing within the database.